<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Matching contributions

-Matching contributions are just what they sound like: Your employer matches your own 401(k) contributions with money that comes from the company.
-If your employer matches, the company money typically matches up to a certain percent of the amount you put in.
+Matching contributions are just what they sound like: Your company matches your own personal 401k contributions up to a specified amount or percentage, using corporate funds.

-Unfortunately, many people don’t take full advantage of the employer match because they’re not putting in enough themselves.
+Unfortunately, many people don’t take full advantage of their employer match because they’re not meeting the minimum contribution requirement.

-A 2020 study from Financial Engines titled “Missing Out: How Much Employer 401(k) Matching Contributions Do Employees Leave on the Table?”, revealed that employees who don’t maximize the company match typically leave $1,336 of potential extra retirement money on the table each year.
+A 2020 study from Financial Engines titled “Missing Out: How Much Employer 401k Matching Contributions Do Employees Leave on the Table?”, revealed that employees who don’t maximize their company match typically leave $1,336 of potential extra retirement money on the table each year.

 Schedule a Call